Spillover (economics): Systems built on dependency

-Trade Policy
+Trade policy

-In the same way that Financial crises and recessions can cause negative spillover effects through increased dependency between nations, trade policy can create positive spillover effects.
+In the same way that financial crises and recessions can cause negative spillover effects through increased dependency between nations, trade policy can create positive spillover effects.
 It has been observed that one of the main positive spillover effects occurs as developing economies trade more with advanced economies leading to technology, information and investment flows (Dixon & O’Mahony, 2019).
 Data shows that China trading with more advanced economies has increased its access to new technology and information leading to improved competitiveness in global markets.
-It has been shown that there is a correlation between China’s trade activity with OECD nations and improved domestic productivity.
+It has been shown that there is a correlation between China's trade activity with OECD nations and improved domestic productivity.

-Foreign Direct Investment
+Foreign direct investment

 Firms who seek to minimise costs in supply chains by using resources from overseas have been shown to invest in local infrastructure.
 This is classified as foreign direct investment.
 This dynamic is common as firms from advanced economies expand their production base overseas to take advantage of cheaper labor and capital costs.
 Studies have shown that foreign direct investment creates productivity gains as local infrastructure of a developing nation is invested into.
 Examples of how this may occur are a US corporation establishes a production site in Vietnam.
 Around this production site is the positive spillover of increased investment in local transport infrastructure as well as a food district for the workers.

+Special considerations

+Unconnected economies

+The unconnected economies are these which are not influenced or just a little bit by spillover effects from the global market.
+These economies are though rarer and rarer.
+Even North Korea as a closed-off economy has begun to feel the spillover effects from intermittent Chinese slowdowns.

+Safe-haven economies

+Certain developed economies are sensitive to some economic phenomena that can overwhelm spillover effects, regardless of their strength.
+For example, Japan, the United States, and the Eurozone, all influenced by spillover effects from China, this influence is partly offset by investors seeking safety in their respective markets during global market uncertainties.
+So, if one of the economies has some difficulties, investments shift to the remaining safe-havens.

+This effect was seen with the U.S. investment inflows during the EU's struggles with the Greek debt crisis in 2015.
+As funds flowed into U.S. Treasuries, yields decreased, reducing borrowing costs for American consumers, borrowers, and businesses.
+This serves as an illustration of a positive spillover effect from the perspective of U.S. consumers.